pebble/community-resources/README.md

 ---
 ```

-`name`, `creator` and `url` should be self-explanatory.
-The `appstore` entry is
+The `name`, `creator` and `link` properties should be self-explanatory.
+The
-the Pebble appstore ID for your app.
-If your app isn't on the Pebble appstore,
+`appstore` entry is the Pebble appstore ID for your app.
+If your app isn't on
-omit this line.
-The `tags` list will be used on the site to let people browse by
+the Pebble appstore, omit this line.
+The `tags` list will be used on the site
-different tags.
-See below for the list of all of the possible tags.
+to let people browse apps by their tags.
+See below for the list of all of the
+possible tags.

 Below this metadata block you should write a description of your app.
 Include
 details of the key features your app has.